-Now, with in excess of 30 novels available and 5 awaiting release, Simon is a prolific writer, spanning genres and eras and releasing novels both independently and through renowned publishers including Canelo and Orion.
+Now, with in excess of 50 novels in print, Simon is a prolific writer, spanning genres and eras and releasing novels both independently and through renowned publishers including Canelo and Head of Zeus.
 Simon writes full time and is represented by MMB Creative literary agents.
 Check out the Books page for details of releases.